TheIntroDB/translations/README.md

 Then:

-1. Open the Tolgee Tools extension on the [website](https://theintrodb.org).
+1. Go to the `Integrate` tab on the translation site.
-2. Go to the `Integrate` tab.
+2. Select `React`.
-3. Select `React`.
+3. Create an API key.
-4. Create an API key.
+4. Apply the API key in the extension.
-5. Apply the API key in the extension.
+5. Head to [TheIntroDB](theintrodb.org) to edit the site.

 After that, hold `Alt` on Windows/Linux or `Option` on macOS and click any string on the page to open the translation menu.